ManaliKhare/vsd_course/README.md

 ![image](https://github.com/user-attachments/assets/90c51d34-3d1d-4e90-ad35-e7e590f86de9)

-2. During PnR, we only need the Power/Gnd metal, the input/outout opins, the boundry.
+2. During PnR, we only need the Power/Gnd metal, the input/outout opins, the PR boundry.
 Logic connectivity info is not required.
 Here, LEF file is important.
 3. Rules: The input and output ports need to be on the intersection of the vertical & horizontal tracks.
 The width of the standard cell should be in the odd multiples of the track horizontal pitch & height should be odd multiple of the vertical pitch.
 4. tracks.info file inside the sky130A pdk's , libs.tech, has the info about the metal layer offset and horizontal & vertical pitch. the routes can be placed only along the tracks.